dfordp/dfordp/README.md

 - 👋 Hi, I’m @dfordp
-- 👀 I’m interested in web, app and game development
+- 👀 I’m interested in web and app developemnt
-- 🌱 I’m currently learning Java,Python,HTML,CSS,Javascript,C#
+- 🌱 I’m currently learning Python,Javascript and it's library and industry level technologies
 - 📫 How to reach me insta @_dfordp_

 <!---